The Making of a Multidisciplinary Artist.

 Foundations: craft, systems, discipline, generational mastery

-• The Artistic Parallel
+The Artistic Parallel

 While learning the trade in the field, Gabriel developed a second language: art and music.

-• Scholarship & Musical Training
+Scholarship & Musical Training

-Gabriel earned a scholarship to the John J. Cali School of Music, studying under Oscar Ravina of the New York Philharmonic and earning first-seat, second violin.
+Gabriel earned a scholarship to the John J. Cali School of Music, studying under Professor Oscar Ravina of the New York Philharmonic and earning first-seat, second violin.

 Music became the framework for understanding structure, precision, and the invisible patterns that hold complex systems together.

-• Real Estate & Land Use
+Real Estate & Land Use

 At 18, inspired by his uncle, Gabriel earned his real estate license and began learning land use, subdivisions, zoning, and development — adding an analytical layer to his artistic and construction roots.

-Unable to hold his violin after surgery, discouraged and unsure of the future, he entered a crucible that reshaped his resilience, energy, and philosophy.
+A cancer diagnosis abruptly knocked him out of school.
+Unable to hold his violin after surgery, he entered a formative period that reshaped his resilience, energy, and philosophy.

 During treatment, Gabriel worked full-time in real estate.

-• The 2008 Lesson
+The 2008 Lesson

-• Reset & Return to Art
+Reset & Return to Art

 For the first time, Gabriel paused.